DJPlaya/Kigen-AC-Redux/README.md

 ![How to watch](https://help.github.com/assets/images/help/repository/repo-actions-watch.png)

 If you want to help you can Contribute to the Project by submitting Code, Bugs, False-Positives, Wiki Entrys and Translations.
+Information on how to submit Code, Wiki Entrys and Translations can be found in CONTRIBUTING.md